eclipse/upm/docs/porting.md

 request!
 We'd love to include your sensor in our repository.

 If you don't like github you can also send brendan.le.foll@intel.com a git formatted patch if your sensor.
-More details are on @ref contributing and on https://help.github.com/articles/creating-a-pull-request
+More details are on @ref contributions and on https://help.github.com/articles/creating-a-pull-request